adrianliaw/PyCuber/README.md

 ```

-This Rubik's cube solver only displays the official notation, to see graphics, there is another repository, pycuber, with the 3D graphics <a href="http://pycuber.appspot.com">here</a>.
+This Rubik's cube solver only displays the official notation, to see graphics, there is another repository, pycuber, with the 3D graphics [here]("http://pycuber.appspot.com")here.